 Just as you need to scout out a designated place to study, you’ll need to carve out time to read, research, and review each week.

-Success Coach Manager John Reyes Jr. recommends one helpful strategy: “Identify your deadlines in advance, walk backwards in your schedule from that due date, and identify those opportunities on your calendar to fit study time in.”
+Success Coach Manager John R. recommends one helpful strategy: “Identify your deadlines in advance, walk backward in your schedule from that due date, and identify those opportunities on your calendar to fit study time in.”
 Planning ahead helps reduce the likelihood of cramming, which is both an ineffective study habit and a major source of stress and anxiety.

 Break it up